-Deploy ramp before deboarding customers if it can be determined ahead of time that the ramp will be needed.
+Deploy ramp or kneeling feature as needed and/or upon request before boarding/ alighting customers if it can be determined ahead of time that the equipment will be needed.
 Use the PA system to announce that the ramp will be deployed before deboarding and to use the back doors if possible or wait for the ramp to be deployed before deboarding through the front door.
-Use discretion with coaches that have lifts.
+Use discretion at all times when deploying the kneeler and/or the life/ramp features to ensure passenger safety.
+Avoid kneeling the coach while passengers are in the process of boarding/alighting.